-Sportsbook operators hope to offer baseball betting options soon.
-How will your players wager?
+Sportsbook operators hope to offer baseball betting options soon, so let’s look at our MLB projections for 2020

 Is it finally time for optimism regarding Major League Baseball?
-If the other professional leagues are any indication, this year, baseball should happen.
+If the other professional leagues are any indication, this year, baseball should happen, so lets have a look at our MLB betting projections for 2020.

 MLB and the MLB Player’s Association (MLBPA) are in week four of talks to finally kick off their 2020 season.
 On March 12, COVID-19 stopped pro baseball before it got a chance to start.